csetenyi/simpfileutil/README.md

 # simpfileutil

-Just a collection of simple functions that can be used for collecting and analysing data from data files or log.
+A collection of simple functions can be used to collect and analyse data from data files or logs.